edcrypt/ContactBook.st/ContactBook.package/Contact.class/README.md

-I represent a contact in a contact book,
+I represent a person with a name and an email address.
+I ́m usually part of a contact book.